dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 The next page is for specifying GUI support details.
-Here, we can decide whether we want to do the window programming for the application by using DUIM, Open Dylan’s high-level GUI toolkit, or by using the Win32 API libraries described in the *C FFI and Win32* library reference.
+Here, we can decide whether we want to do the window programming for the application by using DUIM, Open Dylan's high-level GUI toolkit, or by using the Win32 API libraries described in the *C FFI and Win32* library reference.
 We want to use DUIM in this project.